awesoee/Fraytools-Quick-Projectile-Creator-v0.1.0/README.md

-# How To Download the Quick Projectile Creator:
+# How To Download/Use the Quick Projectile Creator:

+## Download:

 ### Click the green Code button at the top.
 ![image](https://github.com/user-attachments/assets/9be20058-ccef-4a7c-8dba-2a48946e786c)